 Google Advanced Search helps us access information and images that can be re-used and shared in our work.
 When doing research, it is a great opportunity to speak with students about copyright and plagiarism.

-The Sphero is one of the robotic devices in the Digital Technologies Kit that was supplied to Government Primary Schools across Western Australia.
+Best described as a robotic ball, the Sphero is one of the robotic devices in the Digital Technologies Kit that was supplied to Government Primary Schools across Western Australia.
 The reasons it is one of my favourite robotic devices, and the reasons I recommend using it in the classroom is because it is durable and versatile.
-Sphero is not just a robotic ball that can be coded, there are so many other ways […]
+Sphero is not just […]